Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions

+This appendix explores the school's perspective: the impact of bias on \emph{utility} (quality of accepted students) and \emph{diversity} for schools, as well as school-driven interventions such as interviews.
+In the notation of the two-group model in Section~\ref{sec:market}, we define the \emph{utility} $u_\gamma(s)$ of a school $s$ under matching $\gamma\in\set{\mu,\hat\mu}$, as

-We discuss next the impact of bias on the average true potential of students accepted by a school.
+That is, the utility of a school is the average true potential of admitted students.
+We discuss first the impact of bias on the average true potential of students accepted by a school.
 Let $s\in [0,1]$ denote the school that is ranked in the $s\times 100\%$ position among the continuous range of schools.
-As next proposition shows, the impact on the utilities of schools is negligible for all schools other than the lowest ranked schools.
+As the next proposition shows, the impact on the utilities of schools is negligible for all schools other than the lowest ranked schools.
 This is because for each school, although the average potential of assigned $G_1$ students is lower than it should be, its assigned $G_2$ students have much higher true potentials.
 And thus, the toll on the utility due to unqualified $G_1$ students is partially canceled out by the overqualified $G_2$ students and the net effect is minimal.
 On the other hand, some lower ranked schools that only admit $G_2$ students fare better in the biased setting (since they admit over-qualified $G_2$ candidates).

 \begin{proposition} For school $s$, its utility under the unbiased (resp.~biased) models are respectively